sbrin/bitbusy/README.md

 <img src="front/bitbusy/public/busy.png" height=100>

 # Bitbusy   ![img](https://hackatime-badge.hackclub.com/U091LS2TL8M/bitbusy)
 Bitbusy is a LED bar based on ESP32 microcontroller and WS2812 LEDs that indicates your work status, so your collegues won't distract you.
-20$ alternative to the Busy Bar, that i've made for my mother's birthday
+20$ alternative to the Busy Bar that i've made for my mother's birthday
 ### Build and configure
 Configure your device in ```src/defines.h```.
 Then, use ```./build-page.sh``` to build the wepbage.
 Then build and upload the filesystem image in PlatformIO.
 And only then upload the firmware.
 ### Functionality